-Analysis | Tucker Carlson’s very-serious complaint about the climate?
+Analysis | Tucker Carlson’s very serious complaint about the climate?
 Dollar stores.

 “Joe Biden has allowed [Russia] to have energy dominance.
 We’ve surrendered our energy independence to them,” he claimed.
 “It is time to shut down their energy sector and return ours to full production.”

 This is sitting-at-a-bar level thoughtfulness.
 We haven’t “surrendered our energy independence” to Russia; most of our imported oil comes from Canada (which, until last week, was Carlson’s and Fox’s favorite “authoritarian” state to complain about).
-Biden did let Russia have “energy dominance”; the country exports a lot of fuel because it has a lot of fuel.
+Biden did not let Russia have “energy dominance”; the country exports a lot of fuel because it has a lot of fuel.
 “Shutting down” Russia’s energy sector, presumably through sanctions would mean a quick spike in gas prices — as Carlson, allowing his actual knowledge to briefly shine through, pointed out.
 Hawley waved the question away as being somehow something that was Biden’s fault, without explanation.

 This conversation was happening hours after the United Nations released a new report offering dire predictions about the effects of global warming on the planet.
 In a statement, U.N.
 Secretary General António Guterres said that the international “abdication of leadership is criminal.”